khakhalin/notes/keywords/arima.md

 # ARIMA

-ARMA + non-stationary drift (moving average).
+AutoRegressive Integrated Moving Average = ARMA + non-stationary drift.
 Three parameters: ARIMA(p, d, q), where p and q are the same values as in ARMA, and d is how many times you differentiate the y sequence before feeding it to ARMA, killing long-term derivatives (trends in case of d=1, gradual accelerations of trends in case of d=2 etc.).

 # Refs